Qazaroth/skin/README.md

 # Skin Terminal Client

-A Rich TUI terminal client for the Skeleton backend.
+A Rich TUI terminal client for [Skeleton](https://github.com/Qazaroth/skeleton), the backend that powers it.

 ## Setup